davejagoda/kana-quizzer/README.md

 ## History of this project

+### Steps that are only done once:

 - cloned the Heroku sample app
 - started modifying it
-- renamed it on heroku (only on first machine): `heroku apps:rename kana-quizzer`
+- renamed it on heroku: `heroku apps:rename kana-quizzer`
 - turned on PaperTrail's permanent log archiving: https://papertrailapp.com/account/archives
 - had Github make it a standalone repo instead of a fork
 - renamed repo from `node-js-getting-started` to `node-js-kana-quizzer` from github web UI

+### Steps for all client git repo machines

 - renamed repo from command line: `mv -i node-js-getting-started node-js-kana-quizzer`
-- fixed up remotes from command line: `git remote set-url origin git@github.com:davejagoda/node-js-kana-quizzer.git`
+- renamed github remote: `git remote set-url origin git@github.com:davejagoda/node-js-kana-quizzer.git`
 - renamed heroku git remote (only on 2nd and subsequent machines): `heroku git:remote -a kana-quizzer`
 - appended `?ssl=true` to `DATABASE_URL` to allow connnecting to remote Heroku database

+### Database changes

 - kana-quizzer::DATABASE=> create table users (username text, password text);